psu13/mutable-hakyll/posts/message-to-no-one.md

 > <a href="https://twitter.com/helje5/status/1495861914605432837"><img src="../images/objc-squeak.png" width=500></a>

 **Note from 2024**: In the fall of 2022 twitter was acquired and then ended up as just a shadow of its former self.
-As a result a lot of the links I had here before have disappear into the ether.
+As a result a lot of the links I had here before have disappeared into the ether.
 So I removed the section that had the rest of the light hearted banter.
 Sigh.
 After noticing this I did save a few of the most relevant ones that I could as screen shots.
 Like these two messages about runtime minutiae: